Constructing the relative Fukaya category: Dependence on perturbation data and system of divisors

 We define $\Sbar_{k,K_\pun,\ell,\ell_\for,\bi} \to \Rbar_{k,K_\pun,\ell,\ell_\for,\bi}$ to be equal to $\Sbar_{k,\ell} \to \Rbar_{k,\ell}$.
 For the following definitions, let $\Sigma_r$ be a fibre of $\Sbar_{k,K_\pun,\ell,\ell_\for,\bi} \to \Rbar_{k,K_\pun,\ell,\ell_\for,\bi}$.

-\begin{defn} Let $z_j \in \Sigma_r$ be an interior marked point or an interior node on a disc component.
-We define $z_j$ to be forgettable if it is a forgettable marked point, or if it is a node and all marked points lying on the tree of spheres attached at $z_j$ are forgettable; otherwise define it to be unforgettable. \end{defn}
+\begin{defn} Let $z \in \Sigma_r$ be an interior marked point or node.
+We define $z$ to be forgettable if it is a forgettable marked point, or if the tree of spheres lying above it contains only forgettable marked points; otherwise define it to be unforgettable. \end{defn}

 Let us call the following procedure the `$\ff$-process'.
 Start with the stable curve $\Sigma_r$, and modify it as follows.

 \begin{enumerate} \item Delete all forgettable interior marked points.

 \item Delete all unpuncturable boundary marked points.